View our other publications:

 The Urban/Home Horticulture Overlap (Hint: It’s all Urban!)

-by Michelle Sutton Photos Courtesy Urban Horticulture Institute, Cornell University, Ithaca NY, except where noted.
+Photos Courtesy Urban Horticulture Institute, Cornell University, Ithaca NY, except where noted.
 “Urban Horticulture” sounds exotic and specialized, but it’s perhaps the most broadly applicable branch of horticulture.
-According to Cornell Urban Horticulture Institute Director Nina Bassuk, urban horticulture used to be called “human-impacted landscapes,” and among the landscapes in which we …
+According to Cornell Urban Horticulture Institute Director Nina Bassuk, urban horticulture used to be called “human-impacted landscapes,” and among the landscapes in which we live, which ones …

 Natural Selections: Invasive Species